 First and foremost, the rules need to be clear and available publicly.
 The break-taking rules can be displayed in a visible place, available in the company intranet, or sent via email to every new employee.
 Or all of these combined – because why not.

-Also, it is crucial to make these rules interpretation-proof.
+Furthermore, it is crucial to make these rules interpretation-proof.
 The more possible interpretations are there, the less clear is the set of rules to follow and by that – the goal is not achieved.
-The employee needs both to know when the rules are protecting him or her or when are the rules abused.
+The employee needs both to know when the rules are protecting him or her or when the rules are abused.

 Schedule as much as possible